This post contains affiliate links, so if you click on them and make a purchase, I may make a small commission at no cost to you.

 8.Magnetic Cabinet Locks.
 Here’s an example:

-These are great, because they don’t damage the furniture.
-In addition, they are invisible, in that you don’t seem them on the outside of your cabinets.
+These are great because they don’t damage the furniture.
+Also, they are invisible, in that you don’t seem them on the outside of your cabinets.

 These cabinet locks keep the baby away from anything sharp (knives, cooking utensils, etc.), as well as chemicals.